bigbizze/pinescript-docs/final_combined_manual.md

 # Creating objects

 Before an object can be created, its type must be defined.
-The [User defined types](User%20defined%20types.md) section of the [Type system](Type%20system.md) page explains how to do so.
+The  section of the  page explains how to do so.

 Let's define a `pivotPoint` type to hold pivot information: